Recruit CRM review: pricing, features, and alternatives

 What operational tradeoffs show up in the cons list, and are they acceptable for the target team size?

-Review the tradeoffs in the cons section above.
+Review the tradeoffs in the limitations section above.
 Every product has them.
 The question is whether Recruit CRM's specific limitations are acceptable for your team size, industry, and the workflows you need to improve first.

 Frequently asked questions about Recruit CRM